-- A. "Capitation" means an arrangement whereby the amount of money paid to the provider network is based upon the agreement to provide certain health care services to covered persons but does not vary on the basis of the number or type of services actually rendered. - B. "Carrier" shall have the same meaning as in § 10-16-102(8) C.R.S.
+- A. "Capitation" means, for the purpose of this regulation, an arrangement whereby the amount of money paid to the provider network is based upon the agreement to provide certain health care services to covered persons, and does not vary on the basis of the number or type of services actually rendered. - B. "Carrier" shall have the same meaning as found at § 10-16-102(8) C.R.S.